-The general regulations on GHG emissions in connection with other sectors are:
+The general regulations on GHG emissions in connection with other sectors include:

-- PR 61/2011 regarding the National Action Plan for Reduction of GHG Emissions, which sets out specific mitigation and adaptation action plans for the agriculture, forestry and peat land, energy and transportation, industry and waste management sectors; - PR 71/2011 regarding the Implementation of the National GHG Inventory, which mandates the implementation of a national inventory system for GHG in the above-mentioned sectors; and - Presidential Regulation No. 18 of 2020 regarding National Mid-Term Development Plan 2020-2024 (PR 18/2020), which sets out Indonesia's GHG emissions targets in several key sectors, including forestry, peat land, agriculture, energy, transportation, industry and waste management.
+- Minister of Environment and Forestry Regulation No. 21 of 2022 regarding Implementation of Carbon Economic Value; - Minister of Environment and Forestry Regulation No. 7 of 2023 regarding Carbon Trading Procedures in the Forestry Sector; - Minister of Energy and Mineral Resources Regulation No. 16 of 2022 regarding Implementation Procedures for Carbon Economic Value in the Power Plant Sub-Sector; - Presidential Regulation No. 18 of 2020 regarding National Mid-Term Development Plan 2020-2024 (PR 18/2020), which sets out Indonesia's GHG emissions targets in several key sectors, including forestry, peatland, agriculture, energy, transportation, industry, and waste management.

-In general, we note that there is a lack of sectoral regulations governing GHG emissions in specific sectors.
-Nonetheless, for the energy sector, the government has issued the National Energy Policy (KEN) 2014-2050 and Minister of Energy and Mineral Resources (MEMR) Regulation No. 22 of 2019 regarding Procedure for the

-Implementation of GHG Inventory and Mitigation in the Field of Energy.
+In general, we note that there is a lack of sectoral regulation governing GHG emissions in specific sectors.
+Nonetheless, for the energy sector, the government has issued the National Energy Policy (KEN) 2014-2050 and Minister of Energy and Mineral Resources (MEMR) Regulation No. 22 of 2019 regarding Procedure for the Implementation of GHG Inventory and Mitigation in the Field of Energy.
 This MEMR Regulation concerns inventory, reporting, action plans and stakeholders for the mitigation of GHG emissions in the energy sector.